-Perhaps historically, the most significant evidence of earlier vegetation, well preserved in Antarctica, is the leaf form Glossopteris, which was at the heart of the concept of Gondwana – an hypothesis first proposed to explain the widespread distribution of glacial rocks and Glossopteris.
+Perhaps historically, the most significant evidence of earlier vegetation, well preserved in Antarctica, is the leaf form Glossopteris, which was at the heart of the concept of Gondwana — a hypothesis first proposed to explain the widespread distribution of glacial rocks and Glossopteris.
 When Robert Falcon Scott and his men were found dead in their tent on the way back from the South Pole, specimens of Glossopteris from the Beardmore Glacier region were found with them.
 While they had jettisoned almost everything else on the way back, they recognised the immense scientific importance of Glossopteris and refused to leave the specimens behind.
-These specimens are some 280–300 million years old.
+These specimens are around 280–300 million years old.

-There is a major dispute about when Antarctic vegetation died out.
-It is clear that a good vegetation cover – containing many elements that still exist in some southern hemisphere cold temperate rainforests such as Tasmania, New Zealand and southern South America – continued in Antarctica until about 35 million years ago.
-However, there are other tantalising pieces of evidence to suggest it continued until even much more recently.
+There is dispute about when Antarctic vegetation died out.
+It is clear that a good vegetation cover — containing many elements that still exist in some southern hemisphere cold temperate rainforests such as Tasmania, New Zealand and southern South America — continued in Antarctica until about 35 million years ago.
+However, there are other tantalising pieces of evidence to suggest it continued until much more recently.

 For example, abundant remains of the southern beech Nothofagus (N. beardmorensis) have been found at 86°S, only 400 kilometres from the South Pole.
 The age is contentious but may be as young as 2–3 million years, suggesting that the modern ice sheet-covered environment of Antarctica may be a more recent development than previously thought.
-The leaves occur abundantly in lake sediments which are in turn under- and over-lain by glacial sediments.
+The leaves occur abundantly in lake sediments which are in turn under and over lain by glacial sediments.
 The leaves are very similar but larger than the Tasmanian species Nothofagus gunnii, also known as the Deciduous Beech or Tanglefoot.
 Study of the wood suggests that the plant grew as a straggly shrub, similar in growth form to the Arctic willow (Salix arctica).

 Dinosaurs lived in Antarctica and are particularly well known from the northern tip of the Antarctic Peninsula although few have been described formally.
 They include ankylosaurs (the armoured dinosaurs), mosasaurs and plesiosaurs (both marine reptilian groups).